Local Development

 Common Failure Modes

-- backend exits immediately because required env is missing
+- backend exits immediately because required YAML config is missing

 - backend/web/cli read from